ESPN Megacast: Little League KidsCast

-For the 2019 Little League World Series, ESPN produced a special KidsCast version of select games, where kids selected from the Bruce Beck Sports Broadcasting Camp, will call the action, along with former pitcher Mo'ne Davis.
+For the 2019 Little League World Series, ESPN produced a special KidsCast version of select games, where kids selected from the Bruce Beck Sports Broadcasting Camp, call the action, along with former pitcher Mo'ne Davis.
 One game aired on ESPN, while one aired on ESPN2.
-The KidsCast returned in 2021, this time for the 2021 MLB Little League Classic, and was used for a game on August 24 at 7:30 ET.
-The MLB-Little League KidsCast aired on ESPN2.
-The KidsCast for the MLB Little League Classic returned for 2022 as well.

 Golf Megacasts

 2022 PGA Championship

 For their coverage of the 2022 PGA Championship, ESPN, along with Omaha Productions, as part of the one-year extension of their MNF deal, produced a Manningcast-type alternate broadcast.
 This broadcast was hosted by Joe Buck, the new voice of Monday Night Football, and ESPN golf analyst Michael Collins, the host of “America’s Caddie” on ESPN+.
 Buck made his official ESPN debut during these broadcasts, which aired during all four days of the PGA.

 Like the Manningcast, this broadcast featured a wide variety of special guests, including: Buck’s longtime broadcast partner and new MNF analyst Troy Aikman, Peyton and Eli Manning, Charles Barkley, ESPN NBA analyst Doris Burke, and Buffalo Bills quarterback Josh Allen, all providing commentary and conversation through live play.

 Each broadcast aired for four hours each day.
 The first hour every day aired on ESPN, while the last three hours on Thursday and Friday shifted to ESPN2, and to ESPN+ on Saturday and Sunday.